 The Lakeland Fire Department strives to foster a positive working relationship with all media outlets, including but not limited to TV news, print and online media organizations.
-The Lakeland Fire Department is proud of the relationships it has built with the local, state and national news media; and most importantly with the community.
+The Lakeland Fire Department is proud of the relationships it has built with the local, state, and national news media; and most importantly with the community.

-The Public Relations and Information Manager facilitates the transfer of information through interviews, press conferences, media releases and social media outlets.
 A primary objective of the department is to provide superior emergency service and positive interactions with the public.
 This is achieved through continued outreach and communications efforts at the department with citizens and the media.

 Douglas E. Riley Selected as New Fire Chief of the Lakeland Fire Department